mevansam/openstack-cookbook/README.md

   * [Sample openrc for the Vagrant stack](https://gist.github.com/mevansam/d0d517ea321c6b199e55)
   * [Script to upload an image, create a network and import your ssh public key](https://gist.github.com/mevansam/2b8ee9e248d1b5082552)

-  > If you execute this template with Chef Zero remember to upload the repo to Chef-Zero before execution.
-  > Since Chef-Zero is an in-memory minimal Chef server if you restart the process then you need to reload it.

 3. When you are done you can delete the entire cluster by running the following command:

   ```